Gettysburg (Oxford University Press, 2025)

-The Stormy Present: Conservatism and the Problem of Slavery in Northern Politics, 1848-1865
+The Stormy Present: Conservatism and the Problem of Slavery in Northern Politics, 1848-1865 (University of North Carolina Press, 2017)

 WINNER OF THE AMERICAN CIVIL WAR MUSEUM’S JEFFERSON DAVIS BOOK PRIZE 2018